Accurate and thermodynamically consistent hydrogen equation of state for planetary modeling with flow matching: More details on the thermodynamically consistent construction of our EOS

 In this work, we attempted an interpolation between the \emph{ab initio} DFT-PBE data at $\rho \geqslant 0.3\textrm{g}/\textrm{cm}^3$ and the SCvH EOS at $\rho \leqslant 0.1\textrm{g}/\textrm{cm}^3$.
 Note we have chosen the locations of the density boundaries based on reasonable assumptions about the range of validity of both theories.
 Intuitively speaking, the size of the intermediate density gap reflects a trade-off between our confidence in available (but potentially conflicting) data and the flexibility to perform interpolations between them.

 In principle, the free energy interpolation would be perfectly smooth if the absolute entropy and energy (measured relative to the same baseline) were exact on both sides.
 However, this is not the case in practice.
 First, it is generally believed that only the \emph{relative energies} produced by DFT (using any given exchange-correlation functional) are reliable, rather than the absolute ones.
 This indicates that we are allowed to globally shift the DFT energies as we want, which, of course, leaves the entropy (and any other thermodynamic properties) unchanged.
-Second, we have surprisingly found the SCvH entropies are about $0.0057 \, \textrm{MJ/kg/K}$ (or $\sim 10\%$) higher than well-established experimental data at room conditions~\cite{cox1989codata, Lemmon_Thermophysical_Properties}, as mentioned in the main text.
-As shown in Figure~\ref{fig: SCvH_entropy_error}, this discrepancy between the two sets of data is fairly uniform across a broad region of (low) temperatures and densities, including the standard condition (1 bar, 298.15K) that has been marked explicitly.
+Second, note that in the DFT-MD region, we have implicitly neglected the entropy contribution $k_B \ln 2 / m_\textrm{p} = 0.0057 \, \textrm{MJ/kg/K}$ from the proton spin degrees of freedom, as they are irrelevant for essentially classical protons at high temperatures.
+However, this constant plays an important role when trying to connect with SCvH, which has taken account of accurate energy levels arising from both proton spin isomers (i.e., para- and ortho-hydrogen) when constructing the partition function of molecular hydrogen gas at low densities~\cite{PhysRevA.44.5122}.
+As a result, the constant must be subtracted from the original SCvH data to ensure a truly fair matching of the absolute entropies on both sides.
+This is precisely what we have done to produce the final EOS shown in \Fig{fig: final_eos} of the main text.

-To get a feeling of the impact such an entropy error can have on the interpolation, Figure~\ref{fig: final_eos_wrong_SCvH} shows the resulting EOS using the \emph{original} (but incorrect) SCvH entropy data.
-Note that although we have selected an DFT energy offset to connect the free energy isotherms on both sides as smoothly as possible (see panel (c)), there still remains a noticeable mismatch.
-On the other hand, \Fig{fig: final_eos_wrong_SCvH}(d) shows the interpolated pressure is also apparently problematic.
+To get a feeling on how \emph{good} is the interpolation quality, it is instructive and interesting to see how \emph{bad} it will become if we just mindlessly adopt the \emph{original} SCvH entropy data without subtracting the constant mentioned above.
+The resulting EOS based on the same interpolation procedure is shown in Figure~\ref{fig: final_eos_wrong_SCvH}.
+Notice that although we have selected a DFT energy offset to connect the free energy isotherms on both sides as smoothly as possible (see panel (c)), there still remains a noticeable mismatch.
+In fact, according to the basic relation $F = E - TS$, the free energy isotherms of SCvH are apparently \emph{wider} than the \emph{ab initio} region due to \emph{too large} entropy on the SCvH side.
+On the other hand, \Fig{fig: final_eos_wrong_SCvH}(d) shows the interpolated pressure is also problematic.
 In particular, the wild wiggling behavior at the intermediate densities can even cause violation of the basic mechanical stability constraint $(\partial p / \partial \rho)_T > 0$~\cite{1995ApJS...99..713S} and hence definitely \emph{unphysical}.